IDC

 Go to your SDDC Management – Settings – vCenter FQDN and select the Private vCenter IP address.

-Hint: If you configure the vCenter DNS record for the internal IP address, you will lose VMC connection from the Backup and Replication Server outside of VMC.
+Hint: If you configure the vCenter DNS record for the internal IP address, you will lose the VMC connection from the Backup and Replication Server outside of VMC.
 You can use the local hosts file or any other DNS method to resolve the vCenter FQDN with the public IP address on the Veeam Server outside of VMC.
-Optionally, use the Public IP address for the VMC internal and external Veeam Server.
+Optionally, you can use the Public IP address for the VMC internal and external Veeam Server.

 dns settings

-1. Open firewall ports for vCenter Server access
+1. Open firewall ports for vCenter Server access.

-• On the Management Network
+• On the Management Network:

 firewall settings for management network

-• On the Compute Gateway
+• On the Compute Gateway:

 firewall settings for compute gateway